 - Press the power button again and see if the machine manages to start normally.

-If the startup process is still hanging with a Fatal error C0000022 screen, move down to the next method below.
+If the startup process is still hanging with a error C0000022 screen, move down to the next method below.

 The quickest and most efficient way to examine for a hardware issue is to run a System Test via the System Diagnostics screen.
 This procedure will check all the major hardware components for issues and inconsistencies.
 Here’s a quick guide on how to do this: